-• Raising outlook for 2021 full-year revenue growth to a range of 7 to 7.5 percent on a reported basis and 5.5 to 6 percent organically
+- Revising 2022 full-year revenue growth outlook to a range of 13 to 14 percent on a reported basis and 9 to 10 percent organically, inclusive of recently closed Stanley Access Technologies LLC (“Access Technologies”) acquisition

-Second-quarter 2021 net revenues increased 26.7 percent when compared to the prior-year period (up 23.8 percent on an organic basis).
-The organic revenue increase was driven by strength in both the Allegion Americas and Allegion International businesses, buoyed by strong demand and the favorable comparable from last year’s COVID-related shutdowns.
-Reported revenues also reflect benefits from foreign currency that more than offset the impact of divestitures.
+Second-quarter 2022 net revenues increased 3.5 percent when compared to the prior-year period (up 6.4 percent on an organic basis).
+The organic revenue increase was driven by significant and improving price realization across the portfolio along with strong volume in the Allegion Americas non-residential business offsetting weakness experienced in Allegion Americas residential and Allegion International businesses.
+Reported revenues reflect over $22 million in foreign currency exchange rate headwinds.

-Other income net for second-quarter 2021 was $3.2 million, compared to other income net of $4.4 million in the same period of 2020.
+Other income net for second-quarter 2022 was $3.4 million, compared to other income net of $3.2 million in the same period of 2021.
+The 2022 figure includes $4 million of non-operating investment gains that are excluded from adjusted EPS.

 Cash Flow and Liquidity

-The company is raising its full-year 2021 revenue outlook and now expects reported revenue growth of 7 to 7.5 percent and organic revenue growth of 5.5 to 6 percent, when compared with 2020, after excluding the expected impacts of divestitures and foreign currency movements.
+The company is raising its full-year 2022 revenue outlook and now expects reported revenue growth of 13 to 14 percent and organic revenue growth of 9 to 10 percent, when compared with 2021, after excluding the expected impacts of acquisitions, divestitures and foreign currency movements.
+The increase in the organic outlook is driven primarily by additional pricing actions to mitigate inflationary pressures.

 Conference Call Information

-On Thursday, July 22, 2021, David D. Petratis, chairman, president and CEO, and Patrick Shannon, senior vice president and chief financial officer, will conduct a conference call for analysts and investors, beginning at 8 a.m.
+On Thursday, July 28, 2022, Executive Chairman David D. Petratis, President and CEO John H. Stone and Senior Vice President and Chief Financial Officer Mike Wagnes will conduct a conference call for analysts and investors, beginning at 8 a.m.
 ET, to review the company's results.

 A real-time, listen-only webcast of the conference call will be broadcast live online.
 Individuals wishing to listen may access the call through the company's website at https://investor.allegion.com.